tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-2. The implementation reads an ACK from the peer: upon receiving an ACK for a partial flight (as mentioned in {{sending-acks}}), the implementation transitions to the SENDING state, where it retransmits the unacked portion of the flight, adjusts and re-arms the retransmit timer, and returns to the WAITING state.
+2. The implementation reads an ACK from the peer: upon receiving an ACK for a partial flight (as mentioned in {{sending-acks}}), the implementation transitions to the SENDING state, where it retransmits the unacknowledged portion of the flight, adjusts and re-arms the retransmit timer, and returns to the WAITING state.
 Upon receiving an ACK for a complete flight, the implementation cancels all retransmissions and either